321david123/gesture-meme-tracker/README.md

 - **Real-time hand gesture detection** using MediaPipe Hands
 - **5 recognizable gestures**:
-  - 👍 Thumbs up
+  - JIJIJA clash royale (just laugh)
-  - ✌️ Peace sign
+  - Crazy jawline (finger in your jaw)
-  - ✊ Fist
+  - SIX SEVEN (literally do the gesture)
-  - 🖐️ Open palm
+  - Goblin crying, close both fists and show them close to your face
-  - 👌 OK sign
+  - 👌 default sign
 - **Dynamic meme display** - shows different meme for each gesture
 - **Side-by-side view** - webcam feed and meme image displayed together
 - **Beginner-friendly** - fully commented and easy to understand